Understanding God’s Love and the Sin that Changed the World

 Most of all, faith is necessary for our salvation, and to give more than one way would destroy that.
 It would bring our selfish will into play.
 We would be the deciders of which way is best.
 Two ways would become four, would become eight, and so on and so on.
 It would once again be about us following our will, negating the whole purpose of salvation.
 There would be no heart change.
 Salvation can’t exist without faith (trust in God), and faith can only happen when we are willing to let go of our own will.
 It doesn’t come by us choosing one of many different flavors of salvation.
 That’s not how it works.
 Faith is so important because we can’t die to ourselves without it, and if that never happens, then the Holy Spirit can never live in us.
 A thousand ways to God is just as good as zero ways to God because there is no salvation in either.

-This short book covered a lot.
-Very likely I may have come off as a crackpot at times.
-Whatever your view of me, do you honestly still see Genesis the same?
+This short book covered a lot, and I hope it was easy to follow.
+I admit I can easily go off on tangents.
+Whatever your view of my writing, though, do you honestly still see Genesis the same?
 Do you see any of it differently?
 Do you see God’s love where it might’ve seemed absent?
 If you do, I want you to know that the rest of the Bible is the same.
 It is not a contradiction.
 God’s love is evident throughout it if we are willing to look for it.
 Each time we delve into his word and spend time in prayer, there is an opportunity to discover something new (even if we’ve read it before).

 God’s wisdom is endless.
-That doesn’t mean that it’s all contained in this one book, but there’s more here than any other book.
-There’s more here than we can ever comprehend fully in our lifetime.
-God wasn’t one way in the Old Testament and another way in the New Testament.
+That doesn’t mean that it’s all contained in the Bible.
+For instance, there is no mention of photosynthesis or nuclear physics, but there’s everything we need in it to live faithfully and obediently to who God calls us to be.
+There’s also incredible depth to it.
+Each time we read it, we will come away with something new.
+There’s more wisdom in it than we can ever comprehend in our lifetime.
+We can’t allow ourselves to believe the lie that God was one way in the Old Testament and another way in the New Testament.
 He is an unchanging God, but in our ever-shifting understanding, it can seem that he changes (because we are constantly changing).
 So we must start from the awareness that his ways are higher than ours and that we are not the ultimate arbiters of truth.
 Then, as we delve into his word, our eyes will be opened to truth that is both exciting and applicable to our lives.

 Absolute Proof Vs. Faith